swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-your-documentation-appearance.md

 Note that any valid CSS color value could be used.
-Here is a more advanced example which demonstrates how specialized dark and light versions of the main background fill color could be defined as varying lightness percentages of a green hue.
+Here is a more advanced example which demonstrates how specialized dark and light versions of the main background fill and nav colors could be defined as varying lightness percentages of a green hue.

 ```json
 {